ballerina-platform/module-ballerinax-googleapis.calendar/examples/project-management-with-calendar/project-management-with-calendar.md

-# Project management with Google calendar API
+# Project management with Google Calendar API

 Let's explore how Alex, a software developer, leverages the Google Calendar API in Ballerina for managing his personal project schedule and collaborating with team members.